 Step 1 – Choose a topic of interest

-When you brainstorm things you are excited about, try to be specific.
-Use “what if this or that was true”-formulations to tap into your emotional intelligence and bypass your critical logical thinking.
+Use “what if “-statements to tap into your emotional intelligence and bypass your critical logical thinking.
 “What if” statements let you think about a possible world while temporarily relieving your logical brain from judging whether this world is realistic or not.